-Pesticide/herbicide handlers, sprayers, and applicators are exposed to paraquat daily, in large quantities, and over sustained periods.
-Exposure to paraquat, even in relatively low doses, leads to the development of serious health conditions, including Parkinson's disease, one of the most common neurological disorders affecting us.
+Pesticide/herbicide handlers, sprayers, and applicators are exposed to paraquat daily, large quantities, and over sustained periods.
+Even in relatively low doses, exposure to paraquat leads to the development of serious health conditions, including Parkinson's disease, one of the most common neurological disorders affecting us.

-A rampant problem amongst the majority of herbicide applicators is exposure to toxic chemicals from pesticides sprayed onto agricultural crops in order to combat diseases and weeds as well as raising productivity.
+A rampant problem amongst most herbicide applicators is exposure to toxic chemicals from pesticides sprayed onto crops to combat diseases and weeds and raise productivity.
 Pesticides, including paraquat, can be harmful to humans depending on the toxicity of the ingredients, length of time of exposure, and how it enters the body.

-Originally marketed in 1962 as gramoxone, paraquat has been linked to Parkinson's disease and is the target of many claims being filed by herbicide applicators.
+Originally marketed in 1962 as gramoxone, paraquat has been linked to Parkinson's disease and targets many claims being filed by herbicide applicators.

-Numerous studies and clinical research have linked paraquat to an increased risk of Parkinson's disease, and, in 2011, an analysis found that paraquat exposure increased the risk of this neurodegenerative disorder by 250% for those who work with it on a regular basis.
+Numerous studies and clinical research have linked paraquat to an increased risk of Parkinson's disease.
+In 2011, an analysis found that paraquat exposure increased the risk of this neurodegenerative disorder by 250% for those who work with it regularly.